Scout out these cool custom made geocaching coins and badges!

 Custom made geocoins in days!

-Now all will have a chance to learn this skill and earn a merit badge for it.
+Now all will have a chance to learn this skill and earn custom made geocaching coins or merit badge for it.
 The requirements are detailed, but will certainly make for a generation of very skilled geocachers to be sure!
 And interestingly, what is required to be learned, would serve all geocachers well.
-We are hoping that this will create a whole back of wonderfully creative geocoins from our faithful scouts!
+We are hoping that this will create a whole back of wonderfully creative custom-made geocaching coins from our faithful scouts!

 Requirements For The Geocaching Merit Badge: